KavetiShivanjali/8-Week-SQL-Challenge-Data-with-Danny/Case Study #3/README.md

    The Foodie-Fi team wants you to create a new payments table for the year 2020 that includes amounts paid by each customer in the subscriptions table with the following requirements:

-  (i). monthly payments always occur on the same day of month as the original start_date of any monthly paid plan (ii). upgrades from basic to monthly or pro plans are reduced by the current paid amount in that month and start immediately
+   1. monthly payments always occur on the same day of month as the original start_date of any monthly paid plan
+   2. upgrades from basic to monthly or pro plans are reduced by the current paid amount in that month and start immediately
-  (iii). upgrades from pro monthly to pro annual are paid at the end of the current billing period and also starts at the end of the month period
+   3. upgrades from pro monthly to pro annual are paid at the end of the current billing period and also starts at the end of the month period
-  (iv). once a customer churns they will no longer make payments
+   4. once a customer churns they will no longer make payments

 # 📝Things learnt